Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and

 Today, Africa as a whole is behind in technological development and usage when compared to the rest of the world.
 Over the last few decades it has surged forward, but major parts of the continent are still struggling to catch up.
-All of this comes from the foundation set by the imperialistic colonialism.
+All of this comes from the foundation set by imperialistic colonialism.

 Nothing was done to give the people a sense of being African or to lead Africa once they found independence.
 They were not prepared to develop Africa, which should have been the responsibility of the colonist to teach them.
 The African people were left unprepared for their freedom and unprepared to become part of the larger world.
 In a sense, they found another form of slavery that could be argued to have been worse than anything they had experienced before.
 They would be enslaved by bad economics, poor technology, volatile politics, and undefined cultural identity.

 The lack of preparation from the colonist countries would lead to economic problems that pester much of Africa in the 21st century.
 Europe pulled out of the continent without any transition plan in place nor thought about putting any such plan in action, and Africa had to have an economy immediately.
 What Africa found was something they could not quite get a handle on.

 They found themselves in debt.
 It was not anything they brought upon themselves.
 This road to deep debt began with the “adverse terms of trade established in the colonial period.”
 Africa was the source of wonderful products the rest of the world craved.
-Commodities where harvested, dug up, and exploited not to be used in Africa but to be taken to Europe.
+Commodities were harvested, dug up, and exploited not to be used in Africa but to be taken to Europe.

-Gold was found in abundance as was diamonds and other jewels.
-All of Europe craved such sparkles, but there was so much more in that vast continent to feed an ever developing Western world.
+Gold was found in abundance as were diamonds and other jewels.
+All of Europe craved such sparkles, but there was so much more in that vast continent to feed an ever-developing Western world.
 Rubber had been discovered at the perfect time.
 Industrialization was exploding across the European continent.
 The advancements needed what Africa had to offer.